The Georgetown University School of Nursing now offers a DNAP program! Please refer to THIS page for the latest information regarding this program.

 An average nurse anesthetist salary in Washington

-Washington CRNA salaries tend to be in-line with the national average and fluctuate around the $150k-170k range.
+Washington CRNA salaries tend to be above the national average and the range typically falls between $194,781 and $231,208..

 How many hours should I expect to be engaged in the program each week?